nmarian85/cloudera.cloud/README.md

 * Commit the code and run the pipeline

-# TODO: Add section with documentation for each cluster type
+# TODO: Add section with documentation for each cluster type and talk about idempotency and scripts